cpm-cmake/CPM.cmake/README.md

 endif()
 ```

-For a full example how to use CPM to download and configure lua with sol2 see [here](examples/sol2).
+For a full example on using CPM to download and configure lua with sol2 see [here](examples/sol2).

 ### Examples